iceyrazor/iceys-linux-stuffs/README.md

 # hi

-this is just some configs and stuffs i decided to put on my github eg my dotfiles
+this is just some configs and stuffs i decided to put on my github. eg my dotfiles

 - current os Artix linux (btw)